MARS-Engine/MARS/README.md

 ## OpenGL/DirectX/Metal
 OpenGL has started to become a bigger pain then excepted (due to multithreading) has the project is growing, therefor Vulkan is coming back as the main backend, OpenGL will probably never comeback, I have a idea of wrapping all function so that they are sent as commands to the graphics thread but honastly it's too much work, maybe in the future.

-In regards to DirectX and Metal both should be added in the future as modules
+In regard to DirectX and Metal both should be added in the future as separate modules

 ## Building
 To build you need the base-devel, cmake, vulkan and sdl2